Things To Do In Ajijic

 Restaurant deliveries: Get the Traitte app on your smart phone.
 It works well.
 But going out is even better!

-Restaurants – Mexican: Teocintle www.facebook.com/teocintle.maiz.1 is fine-Mexican dining, with chef Gloria and her husband Ricardo on Calle Constitución near us.
+Restaurants – Mexican: Teocintle www.facebook.com/teocintle.maiz.1 is fine-Mexican dining, with chef Gloria and her husband Ricardo on Calle Constitución near us (this pic is out of date).
+Casa Lule on Ocampo is the other “best” Mexican restaurants.
 Restaurant Jardín Plaza is open long hours, nice atmosphere on the Ajijic Plaza.
 Chile Verde has authentic traditional food, on the Ajijic Plaza.
-Viva México is excellent, under portales with a lovely gardenat Porfirio Diaz 92 in San Juan Cosalá.
-Go to Mario’s second restaurant inside Hotel Yollatzin (yolyatZIN) oh Hidalgo near the Plaza.
-Or just walk along the Carretera and explore obscure little places upstairs or downstairs.
+Viva México is excellent, under “portales” with a lovely garden at Porfirio Diaz 92 in San Juan Cosalá.
+Go to Mario’s second restaurant inside Hotel Yollatzin (yoyatZIN) on Hidalgo near the Plaza.

-Restaurants – International: GO Bistro www.gobistro.net/, Canadian-Mexican Chef Pedro Palmer, offers music several nights per week, is just one minute walk from your Ajijic vacation rental.
-Pasta Trenta is popular and has just moved, not sure where!
-Alex’s Pasta Bar is a good Italian restaurant (except for their Risotto), about 5-6 minutes walk east.
+Restaurants – International: GO Bistro www.gobistro.net/, Canadian-Mexican Chef Pedro Palmer, offers gentle string music a few nights per week, is just one minute walk from your Ajijic vacation rental.
+Pasta Trenta is popular.
+Alex’s Pasta Bar is an Italian restaurant about a 5-6 minutes walk east.
+Chatterleys’s is in the centre of Chapala – very good food in lovely large quiet gardens, DH Lawrence stayed here while pondering The Plumed Serpent.

 Roast Chicken: From your vacation rental, you can walk to five chicken grill-or-rotisserie places for take-outs within 4 minutes.
 Be aware they usually run out of chicken about 4:30 pm.
 Each has its own advantages.
 Ask your host.
-Here is a pic of the closest one.
-The building was the home for one of your hosts many years ago
+Here is a pic (out of date) of the closest one.
+This building was the home for one of your hosts many years ago

 San Antonio de Tlayacapan: Walk to the San Antonio Plaza.
 While there, visit the Community Museum on the Plaza, open 11:00 am to 3:00pm Mon-Sat.
 Walk on to the underutilized San Antonio Malecon on the Lake.

 Spanish Lessons: Several teachers and schools.
-Olé México, Calle Revolución #6 north of Carretera, www.olemexico.mx/.
+Olé México, on-line, www.olemexico.mx/.
 Teacher Nadia Chavez (ask us for her card), and many others.
 Before you travel here, you can start by watching the 52 episodes of Destinos, www.learner.org/series/destinos/

-Swimming Pools: For serious swimmers, one in Riberas del Pilar, and one at Hotel Monte Carlo www.hoteles.udg.mx/montecarlo/ in Chapala.
+Swimming Pools: For serious swimmers, there is one in Riberas del Pilar, and one at Hotel Monte Carlo www.hoteles.udg.mx/montecarlo/ in Chapala.

 TAXI stand in Ajijic plaza, 376-766-0674.
 Another taxi stand on Carretera near Pemex, 376-688-3309.
+Just tell them your address.
 Note that taxis close up early.
 If you arrange for a ride including a pickup to come back in the evening, you must not pay until the return trip is made.

 catch a taxi nearby your vacation rental here in Ajijic

-Tennis and Pickleball: Go to www.realdechapala.com/ in La Floresta in the morning and chat with other players.
-Or go to Parque Cristiania in Chapala on Mon, Wed, Fri, 11am to 1pm, 6 or 8 courts.
-There are also courts and players at the Racquet Club gated community uphill in San Juan Cosalá, but you will need a car.
+Tennis and Pickleball: Walk to Hotel Real de Chapala in La Floresta in the morning and chat with other players – several pickleball courts.
+Mel’s Social on Zaragoza is close and popular – just one court.
+Take a bus or taxi and go to one of the following: Hotel Monte Carlo in Chapala.
+Or go to Parque Cristiania in Chapala.
+There are also courts and players at the Racquet Club gated community uphill in San Juan Cosalá.
 Ask around to see if the above is still correct.

 Tours and Travel Agency: Rosi and Carlos offer frequent group day trips to the round pyramids, Mazamitla, Tequila, Guadalajara Centro, Tonalá & Tlaquepaque, haciendas, around the lake, and longer trips around Mexico.
 Your vacation rental hosts have been on several of them. www.CharterClubTours.com.
 Tel 376-766-1777.
-Chris Collier (accessible via Facebook) leads tours short and long.
+Chris Collier (accessible via Facebook) may still be leading tours short and long.

-Luis Miramontes has conducted tours in English, and with a history background if interested.
+Luis Miramontes has conducted personal tours in English, and with a history background.
 Ask us to contact you with him.

 Travel to Nearby Colonial Cities: A half-day drive will take you to Guanajuato, Zacatecas, Querétaro, Morelia.
-They are old cities with architecture from the colonial period (1521 to 1820s), with museums, universities, and Mexican colour and life.
-The first three are also state capitals.
+They are old cities with architecture from the colonial period (1521 to 1820s), with museums, universities, and Mexican color and life.
+They are also state capitals.
 Or you can use the very good Mexican long distance bus system.

 Travel to Pacific beach destinations: It is a 3 1/2 to 6 1/2 hour drive to Manzanillo, Puerto Vallarta, or Mazatlan.
-And there are many smaller beach towns near the first two of those.
+Your hosts prefer the many smaller beach towns near the first two of those.

 Walking in Ajijic: Public spaces are very important in Mexican culture.
-From your vacation rental, walk 4 minutes to the Ajijic Plaza, or 10 minutes to the malecon (waterfront promenade).
-See above for San Antonio’s plaza.
+From your vacation rental, walk 4 minutes to the Ajijic Plaza (more if the traffic light is red), or 10 minutes to the malecon (waterfront promenade).
+See above for the San Antonio plaza.

-Yoga: There has been yoga at Lake Chapala Society (free to members), the Cultural Centre in the Ajijic Plaza, at Villa del Angel, and at some other private centres.
+Yoga: There is yoga at Lake Chapala Society (free to members), the Cultural Centre in the Ajijic Plaza, and other places.
+A private centre is Yoga Asanate, very close to us at Guadalupe Victoria 56, Call teacher Latika at 315-107-0836.

 Thinking of moving here?